 The preparation of the application required our close cooperation with the creative agency that prepared the annual report for the client.
 This was important, as they wanted to make sure that we used the appropriate pages from the report as target images for the app to display the multimedia content.
-Fortunately, good communication allowed us to deliver the AR marketing app in the required time frame.
-In this case, we had to adapt to the way the agency worked, but it was possible to fully test the application at each stage.
+Fortunately, good communication allowed us to deliver the application in the required time frame.
+In this case, we had to adapt to the way the agency worked, but it was possible to fully test the application at each stage

 Success needs an appropriate setting

 This is but one of the exciting and innovative ways to present all kinds of data that augmented reality applications offer.
 In addition, such apps present the client as an innovator and leader.
 After all, success needs to be manifested in the right way.
 Besides, let’s face it: digital products, especially those that can be downloaded from the App Store or Google Play, stand a considerable chance of surviving longer than any paper report.